 Everyone is consuming content today.
-Major companies and small businesses alike spend a lot of time to execute great content and share it all across many different platforms.
+Major companies and small businesses alike spend a lot of time executing great content and sharing it all across many different platforms.
 This is done to cast a net across many different audiences to make their presence known.
 It’s more effective to create an impact if you are seen everywhere.

 Depending on the platform, companies can share a variety of content.
-Instagram is a platform that values high-quality photos and BTS vlog like vertical videos.
+Instagram is a platform that values high-quality photos and BTS vlog-like vertical videos.
 Facebook is great for community building and events.
 Twitter is perfect for sharing articles and starting dialogues.
-Each business can create an impact on the platform that their audience uses the most.
+Each business can create an impact on the platform that its audience uses the most.

 It’s easier to affect change if you go where your audience already exists.
 This way, your business can be shared across these users on a platform and hopefully lead to new customer relationships.
 For example, if you own a bike shop, using Facebook to showcase bike models, bike safety, and bike trails, will work within the local biking community that exists on Facebook.